They Got Amnesia: Singles

 The album's lead single, "FMWGAB", was released on June 11, 2021, and a remix that features American rapper Moneybagg Yo also appears on the project.
 The second single, "I Don't Really Care", was released on October 29, 2021.
 The third single, "Panicking", a collaboration with American rapper Fivio Foreign, was released on November 5, 2021.
 The fourth and final single, "Handstand", a collaboration with American rapper and singer Doja Cat that features American rapper Saweetie, was sent to rhythmic contemporary radio on November 23, 2021.

 Critical reception

-They Got Amnesia received generally favorable reviews from critics upon release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 68, based on 4 reviews.
+They Got Amnesia received generally positive reviews from critics upon release.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 71, based on 4 reviews.
 Robin Murray of Clash praised Montana's openness on the record, calling the album "his most open and autobiographical statement".
 Murray spoke on the numerous collaborations, saying it is "a collaborative workout, one that places all-time greats against newgen artists", while lauding the "string of unforgettable highs".
 Ultimately, Murray believed the album "succeeds in its ability to balance punchy, straight-up rap with a tinge of the bittersweet", and gave the album a rating of 7 out of 10.